-What's more, if you booked a package deal you'll have consumer protection under the EU package travel regulation.
-So if your package holiday can't be provided before the UK leaves the EU, you'd have the right to a full refund.
+If you booked a package deal you'll still have consumer protection under the EU package travel regulation.
+So if your package holiday can't be provided before 1 January 2021, you'd have the right to a full refund.

 Will I need a new passport?

-You should have at least 6 months on your passport (excluding months added to the passport's 10 years if you renewed it early) if there's a no-deal Brexit, though this doesn't apply if you're travelling to the Republic of Ireland.
+Also, on 1 January there should be at least 6 months left on your passport, excluding any months added to the passport's 10 years.
+This restriction doesn't apply if you're travelling to the Republic of Ireland.

 What about visas or other documents?

-In the event of a no-deal Brexit, the European Commission has proposed that people from the UK can still visit Europe for short trips without a visa, up to 90 days in any 180-day period.
+From 1 January 2021 you can visit Europe for short trips without a visa, for up to 90 days in any 180-day period.

 What if I'm travelling by car or ferry?

 If you're travelling to or between EU countries by ferry, you won't need any additional documents apart from your passport.
-Ferry travel is covered under international maritime convention, so it won't be affected by Brexit.
+Ferry travel is covered under international maritime convention, so it won't be affected by the UK leaving the EU.

-If you're driving abroad, remember that your UK breakdown cover won't be valid.
-You'll need to get European Breakdown Cover if you want to be covered while driving in Europe.
+AA Members should remember that UK breakdown cover isn't valid when you're driving abroad.
+You'll need to get European Breakdown Cover for driving in Europe.

 Will my travel insurance be affected?

-If you've got your travel insurance sorted already, your insurer should tell you if Brexit makes any significant changes to your policy.
+If you've got your travel insurance sorted already, your insurer should tell you if leaving the EU will make any significant changes to your policy and the cover.

-Otherwise, if you're still planning your holiday check what the insurance covers – the more comprehensive the policy, the more like you'll be covered for delays and disruption.
+Otherwise, if you're still planning your holiday check what the insurance covers.
+The more comprehensive the policy, the more likely you'll be covered for delays and disruption.

 Can I still use my European Health Insurance Card (EHIC)?

-In the event of a no-deal Brexit, your EHIC may no longer be be valid, so it's crucial you get travel insurance instead.
+From 2021 the EHIC might no longer be be valid, so you should prepare to get travel insurance with the cover you need.
 We've got more about the EHIC here.

 Is my phone data going to be covered?